shahaamirbader/Angle-Estimation-using-Detectron2-and-OpenCV/README.md

 Once all the objects are extracted, label them manually.

-then go to the following folder and run the command python main_ar_3.py
+then run the command

 `
-./detectron2/
+python main_ar_3.py
 `

 the reference images are stored in

 `
 /path/images/7-_6273_14178_1/images
 `